Accepting credit card payments for cannabis… the thing cannabis merchants want more than a bear wants honey.

 While most merchant accounts can be approved in 24-48 hrs, cannabis merchant accounts take a bit longer.
 Most cannabis businesses can be approved for a merchant account in about 10 days.
 Boarding legal cannabis businesses requires complying with enhanced compliance measures.
 And this just takes a little bit longer.

 As soon as your merchant account is approved, the bank will program your terminal with the proper encryption keys and ship it out right away.
 But don’t worry, if your current terminals are supported by the processing platform, you won't be required to upgrade.
 Instead, we can program your existing terminals with the new encryption keys, minimizing start-up expenses.

 Compliant cannabis payments in your dispensary or delivery.

 Resorting to Cashless ATM programs for cannabis payments is no longer the only option.
 Customers no longer have to rely on confusing schemes to buy cannabis.
 And they certainly don’t have to pay extra convenience fees to use their card.

-By working closely with our banking partner and gaining the support of the card brands we’ve been able to bring familiar payment options to dispensaries and their customers.
+By working closely with our banking & processing partners along with debit networks we’ve been able to bring familiar payment options to dispensaries and their customers.

 Customers don't have to worry about not having enough cash on them when they visit your dispensary.
-They don't have to eat the extra fees associated with cashless ATMs.
+And they don't have to eat the extra fees associated with cashless ATMs.